BrowserBox/BrowserBox/README.md

 - Text selection
 - Page zooming and pinch/spread zooming on mobile (implementation is buggy)
-- Multi touch on tablet and mobile
+- Multi-touch on tablet and mobile
 - Regular browser settings (language, default page scale, etc)
 - Summary list of history entries
 - WebGL (this is an open bug in Chrome headless)